 Payment of Business Rates bills is automatically set to a 10-monthly cycle.
 However, there are Government regulations in place that allow businesses to make payments to their local authority in 12 monthly instalments.

-These instalments can be paid by direct debit.
-Please complete the direct debit form if you would like to set this up.
+These instalments can be paid by Direct Debit.
+Please complete the Direct Debit form if you would like to set this up.

 If you wish to pay your Business Rates in 12 monthly instalments, please contact us as soon as possible.